nilsonholger/bvs/Readme.txt

 just read through the header/source files.
 If you need/want to delete all cmake generated files and the documentation, type './run --clean'.
+For out of source builds, if you use the directory 'build', the run script will still work.